-The results that the Member States seek to achieve with Union support The PA has an abundance of river networks and aquifers.
+The PA has an abundance of river networks and aquifers.
 Floods are one of the major natural hazards, therefore, the development of the CB area is often limited due to an absence of implementation of structural and non-structural flood risk reduction measures in the transboundary river basins.
 Several natural hazard events and resulting damages were reported in the programme area last year.